Jaidyn2000/Jaidyn2000/README.md

 - 👋 Hi, I’m @Jaidyn2000
-- 👀 I’m interested in Machine Learning, Creating Game Engines, 日本メタル (人間椅子)
+- 👀 I’m interested in Machine Learning, Creating Game Engines, and building AI Applications
 - 📫 How to reach me: email me at jaidynwayne@live.com
 <!---
 Jaidyn2000/Jaidyn2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.